 But, spam filters look at everything, including the copy and visual elements in your email’s body content, prior to letting your message into inboxes, so it’s just as important to prioritize this.

-Let’s take a look at what you should and shouldn’t do with your content to bypass spam filters and boost engagement (read: clicks).
+Let’s take a look at what you should and shouldn’t do with your content in order to bypass spam filters, maintain a solid email marketing sender reputation, and boost engagement (read: clicks).

 Best practices for email body copy